gfed53/youtube-searcher-firebase/README.md

 ## Build Instructions

-1. Make sure npm is installed, then in the terminal, run 'npm i' to install all dependencies.
+1. Make sure npm is installed, then, inside the terminal, run `npm i` to install all dependencies.

 2. Before you start using the app, you will need to supply the app with a few API keys.

-  * Navigate to src/components/library.js.
+  * Navigate to config.js.

-  * Search for 'XXXXXX' using CMD+F (or whatever search command you can use) within that file.
-You should find the places where the API keys are needed, as well as a Google Firebase database if you choose to utilize one.
+  * You should find the places where the API keys are needed, as well as a Google Firebase database (fBaseDB) if you choose to utilize one.

-  * Your Google API key is required, and it must have YouTube Data and Google Maps enabled for use.
-The Yandex Translate API key isn't required, however (but don't try altering the translate search options if you don't have the key supplied!).
+  * Your Google API (googKey) key is required, and it must have YouTube Data and Google Maps enabled for use.
+The Yandex Translate API (translateKey) key isn't required, however (but don't try altering the translate search options if you don't have the key supplied!).

+ 3. Once all dependencies are installed and everything is in place, you can run `gulp build` in the command line to create a build version.

+ 4. You can serve the app locally by running `node server`.
+The app listens at port 8080.

-A demo version is currently being created - with no API key insertion required - and a link will be supplied right here when it's usable.
+A demo version is currently being created - with no API key insertion required.
+You can check it out [here](http://youtube-searcher-8972.herokuapp.com/)!